 The hot weather has now driven these spiders into people’s homes.
 It can also be found indoors in basements, attics, crawl spaces, and closets.
-Outdoors, it is often found around foundations or under porches.
+Outdoors it is often seen around foundations or under porches.

 The primary attractor for this spider is insects.
 It will also eat other spiders and small animals if it can catch them.
-The diet of a brown recluse consists mostly of crickets, roaches, sowbugs, and mealworms.
+A brown recluse’s diet primarily consists of crickets, roaches, sowbugs, and mealworms.

 It is not a social spider.
 It does not build webs to trap prey.
 Instead, it stalks its prey and then grabs it with its front legs.
 It will also eat dead insects.

 This arachnid is a nocturnal creature and is most active at night.
 It comes out at night to hunt for food.
 If it is disturbed, it will quickly retreat to its hiding place.

 During the day, it hides in dark places such as under rocks, debris, or similar hiding spots around the house.
 They use this time for webbing that they use to create egg sacs.

 The Bite of the Brown Recluse Spider

 Now that we know more about what the recluse looks like, where it lives, and what it eats, let’s get to the spider bite.
 We want to know whether the bite is dangerous to humans and what symptoms occur from it.

 Is the Bite Dangerous?